Faye has been cooking for over 50 years and loves to share her recipes and cooking tips with everyone.

 You'll notice that this salad does not have tomato or cucumber.
 The reason being, my husband doesn't care for them.
 However, you can add them or any other ingredients you like in a salad.
 Sometimes my hubby adds some leftover chicken to his salad or eats a hard boiled egg along with it.

 Note: You do not need to use exact amounts.
 I never measure, I just eyeball it.
 The measurements are just to give you a general idea of how much of each item that I use.
 You can put in the amount you prefer.
 You might like more or less of an ingredient, or you might want a smaller or larger salad, which therefore would alter how much you need of each thing.

 - 1 cup Iceberg lettuce

 - 2 Tablespoons (approximately) Ken's Vidalia Onion Salad Dressing or your favorite salad dressing

-- Layer first 10 ingredients in bowl in order given.
+- Layer the first 10 ingredients in bowl in the order given.
 (Add optional chopped meat or boiled egg if desired.)

 - When ready to eat, add salad dressing.

 - Serve with crackers and beverage of your choice.

 - My hubby sometimes eats a whole hard boiled egg along with his salad, for protein.
 You could also add chicken, turkey, or ham.

 - You can make this salad ahead, tightly cover, and store in fridge until needed later that day or for up to two days.